What can I do with my degree in Criminology and Criminal Justice?

 Criminology and Criminal Justice careers

-These pages look at career areas related to Criminology and Criminal Justice, or which offer ways of using the skills gained by studying this subject.
+These pages look at career areas related to Criminology and Criminal Justice, or careers which offer ways of using the skills gained by studying this subject.

 Since Criminology can also be studied as a joint honours degree at Kent, you may also wish to look at the pages for the other half of your degree.